-- The insurance company has denied your claim or isn’t taking action on your claim.
+- The insurance company has denied your claim, reduced your benefits or isn’t taking action on your claim.

-When a construction accident occurs and the victim is not an employee, several different parties might be wholly or partially liable.
+When a construction accident occurs and the victim is not an employee, for example, several different parties might be wholly or partially liable.
 Additionally, an injured employee might make a third-party claim when a construction site isn’t owned by his or her employer.
-Liable parties which might be named in a construction accident lawsuit include:
+In these cases, you can pursue pain and suffering damages.

 - Property/land owners have a legal obligation to maintain a safe environment for those who visit.
 They must warn visitors of hazards which they know about, or should know about.
 When trespassers have a construction accident, owners are not liable unless the trespasser is a child.
 Owners must protect children from hazards, and construction sites have all kinds of things which attract children.
 Examples include machinery and piles of dirt, sand, and lumber.
 These “attractive nuisances” can lead to severe injuries, which might result in a Georgia court holding a landowner liable for a child trespasser’s injury.

-- Heavy equipment manufacturers can be liable if defective machinery causes a construction accident.
+- Heavy equipment, tools, and machinery manufacturers can be liable if defective machinery causes a construction accident.
 In fact, any party in the chain of distribution can be liable, including distributors, and retailers.